ece257b/ECE257B_GROUP9_2026_Peer_Review/cross_evaluation_report.md

 **Results Completeness — Comment on/explain your choice above:**
 The code generates all figures in the report. .csv file for robot_trajectories_5r produces matching results for Fig. 3, 5, 7, 8.
 Wasn’t able to replicate the results for 4 and 6.
+We believe these specific plots (figure 4 and 6) are crucial in verifying their results and cannot be forgone.

 ## Signatures